Alberta Human Rights Commission: Members and leadership

+Indigenous Advisory Circle

+The Alberta Human Rights Commission established an Indigenous Advisory Circle in August 2021 to assist the Commission with the implementation of its Indigenous Human Rights Strategy.
+The Circle provides advice and guidance on best practices, community engagement, and priority actions.

+The Circle is composed of 12 Indigenous individuals from across the province.
+Members are chosen through an open competition process.
+In selecting Circle members, the Commission strives to include people with diverse experience and expertise (including women, 2SLGBTQ+ individuals, and persons with disabilities) from multiple cultural backgrounds.
+The Commission also strives to ensure the Circle includes both urban and rural perspectives.

 Tribunal

 The quasi-judicial Tribunal office is the independent adjudicative arm of the Alberta Human Rights Commission.
-Members of the Tribunal are neither employees of the Government of Alberta or the Commission; they are private citizens appointed by the Lieutenant Governor in Council.
+Members of the Commission (who serve on human rights tribunals) are neither employees of the Government of Alberta or the Commission; they are private citizens appointed by the Lieutenant Governor in Council.

 Controversial decisions

 Mihaly v The Association of Professional Engineers and Geoscientists of Alberta

 Since 1999, Ladislav Mihaly, who trained as an engineer in Czechoslovakia in the 1970s, has sought accreditation as an engineer in Alberta, but the Association of Professional Engineers and Geoscientists of Alberta (APEGA) said that he did not meet its requirements.
 He refused to submit to any of the technical examinations but did take a required ethics examination—and failed it, twice.
 Almost a quarter of Alberta's engineers are immigrants who submitted to the same examinations that Mihaly refused or failed.
 In 2008, he took his case to the Alberta Human Rights Commission, which ruled in February 2014 that APEGA must pay Mihaly $10,000, provide him with a personal mentor and form a committee to re-evaluate his credentials.
 APEGA successfully appealed the decision.